Eliot-Roxbergh/l2fuzz/README.md

 ## Details

+NOTE: there are many seemingly false positives with the tool and it may be misleading in that it thinks it communicates with a port/service that is in fact closed.
+It is therefore strongly recommended to get access to system logs (an example is included with adb logcat).
+Optionally, ensure traffic is sent as intended with Wireshark or, even better, with a method that can inspect the actual traffic sent over the air (e.g. Ubertooth).
+To ensure issues are not with the local bluetooth adapter and that the target responds as intended.

 The tool fuzzes several different Bluetooth states.
 For some states it uses the user supplied psm (port), for others it uses a randomized psm (!), finally some states/requests may not use a psm at all.